URK21CO3017/Intelunnati_DataCrusaders/README.md

 # Fake News Detection using Python and Machine Learning

-This project focuses on developing a simple and effective fake news detection system using Python and machine learning techniques.
+This project focuses on developing a fake news detection system using Python and machine learning techniques.
+The goal is to create an accurate and efficient model that can classify news articles as fake or real, helping users identify and combat misinformation.

 **Overview:**

 The fake news detection system follows a step-by-step approach, including data preprocessing and cleaning, model training, evaluation, and prediction.

-*Data Preprocessing and cleaning:*
+**Data Preprocessing and cleaning:**

 Gather a labeled dataset of fake and real news articles.
 Clean the data by removing HTML tags, punctuation, and special characters.